AmarTabakovic/AmarTabakovic-Hugo/content/blog/carbon-for-code-snippets/index.md

 ---
-title: "Carbon for code screenshots"
+title: "Carbon for Code Screenshots"
 date: 2021-05-09T13:26:34+02:00
 draft: false
 description: "Having trouble creating code snippets for e.g. Microsoft Word or social media?
 This is where Carbon comes into play."